-One of the most controversial is benzene.
-Why?
-Because this toxic substance (according to the Canadian Environmental Protection Act) leads to leukemia and various other cancer types, and no safe threshold level has been determined for benzene, although Alberta Ambient Air Quality Objective values have been more recently established.
+Benzene is one of the most controversial.
+What's the reason?
+Because this toxic substance (according to the Canadian Environmental Protection Act) leads to leukemia and various other cancer types, and no safe threshold level has been determined for benzene, although Alberta Ambient Air Quality Objectives have been established for some time.

-The Alberta AER Directive 39, entitled Revised Program to Reduce Benzene Emissions from Glycol Dehydrators and available at http://www.aer.ca/documents/directives/Directive039.pdf - intends to control these consequences by minimizing people's exposure to this chemical.
-Benzene is found in crude oil and gasoline, has a sweet, light aroma, takes on the form of a colourless liquid and ignites easily.
+Here's Alberta AER Directive 39, entitled Revised Program to Reduce Benzene Emissions from Glycol Dehydrators. -http://www.aer.ca/documents/directives/Directive039.pdf.
+It aims to minimize people's exposure to this chemical to control these consequences.
+Oil and gasoline contain benzene, which has a sweet, light aroma, takes the form of a colorless liquid, and ignites easily.

-The fumes from paint, detergents, gasoline and similar petroleum-derived products have historically contained benzene.
-This is pure benzene, C6H6, and not to be confused with petroleum ether, a mixture of liquid hydrocarbons (including benzene) commonly called petroleum benzene.
+Paint fumes, detergent fumes, gasoline fumes, and other petroleum-derived products contain benzene.
+Pure benzene, C6H6, not petroleum ether, a mixture of liquid hydrocarbons (including benzene) commonly called petroleum benzene.

-Consumer product regulations have led to the mitigation of benzene content in many of these types of merchandise, though.
-People who smoke expose themselves to quite a bit more inhaled benzene than the average population.
+However, consumer product regulations have mitigated benzene levels in many of these products.
+People who smoke inhale a lot more benzene than the average person.

-In the United States, benzene in drinking water is a concern and the EPA has set a drinking water maximum concentration of 5 ppb and designed airborne benzene as a Hazardous Air Pollutant (HAP).
-The OSHA (Occupational Safety and Health Administration) set an air quality of 1 ppm for full time workers, with a short-term 15 minute exposure level of 5 ppm in the air.
-In fact, the US NIOSH (National Institute for Occupational Safety and Health) determined that a concentration of 500 ppm as "immediately dangerous to life or health".
+Benzene in drinking water is a concern in the US, so the EPA set a maximum concentration of 5 ppb and designated airborne benzene as a hazardous air pollutant.
+Occupational Safety and Health Administration (OSHA) set a short-term exposure level of 5 ppm for 15 minutes for full-time workers.
+NIOSH (National Institute for Occupational Safety and Health) says 500 ppm is "immediately dangerous".

-Acute exposures, even as low as 50 ppm, can slow down the central nervous system and cause sleepiness or headaches and symptoms resembling drunkenness.
-Chronic exposure presents a different set of concerns.
-It can affect the skin if it comes in direct contact and slow down blood production.
+Even low doses, even 50 ppm, can slow down the central nervous system and make you sleepy, give you headaches, and cause drunkenness-like symptoms.
+Chronic exposure poses a different set of problems.
+If it gets in direct contact with the skin, it can slow blood flow.

-Problems compound when workers encounter multiple chemicals, such as alcohols and BTEX (benzene, toluene, ethyl-benzene and xylenes) simultaneously.
+When workers encounter multiple chemicals, like alcohols and BTEX (benzene, toluene, ethyl-benzene, and xylenes), problems can compound.

-Site emissions are to remain within benzene emission limits, given in units of mass per year, according to the age of their equipment.
-This section of AER Directive 39 is quite detailed and must be followed exactly.
-Benzene emissions are to be calculated using a Dehydrator Engineering and Operations Sheet (DEOS) for each unit.
+Site emissions must be within benzene emission limits, given in mass per year, according to the age of their equipment.
+This section of AER Directive 39 is pretty detailed and must be followed exactly.
+Each unit's benzene emissions need to be calculated using a Dehydrator Engineering and Operations Sheet (DEOS).